Skip to main content

 Festive

-"The Serpent" - coiled phyllo pastry filled with almond paste, cinnamon, orange blossom water, and butter, baked until golden and crispy, then dusted with powdered sugar and cinnamon.
+"The Serpent," a phyllo pastry coiled into a spiral and filled with almond paste, cinnamon, orange blossom water, and butter.
+It's baked until golden, then dusted with powdered sugar and cinnamon.

 vegetarianContains: WheatContains: Tree NutsContains: DairyContains: Eggs